 The TPK security protocol is executed between the two non-AP STAs that intend to establish an RSNA for TDLS direct link communication.
 If any security method (pre-RSNA or RSNA) is enabled on the connection between a STA and the AP, the STA shall require that the TPK security protocol complete successfully before using a TDLS direct link.
 If no security method is enabled on the connection between a STA and the AP, the STA shall not use the TPK security protocol on the TDLS direct link.

-NOTE—A STA might refuse to set up a TDLS direct link when the STA link to the AP is secured with WEP-40, WEP-104 or TKIP, or is unsecured.
+NOTE—A STA might refuse to set up a TDLS direct link when the STA link to the AP is secured with TKIP or is unsecured.

 12.7.8.2 TPK handshake